YHWH (Person of Interest): Plot

-Samaritan has caused power outages in the West Coast and is expanding to other territories.
+Samaritan has caused power outages on the West Coast and is expanding to other territories.
 At the train station, Finch (Michael Emerson) and Root (Amy Acker) hear a payphone ringing from the other side of a wall and Root smashes it with a sledgehammer to get to it.
 It's a message from the Machine, asking for their help.

-On the New York Savings Bank, Dominic (Winston Duke) still has Reese (Jim Caviezel), Fusco (Kevin Chapman) and Elias (Enrico Colantoni) as his hostages.
+At the New York Savings Bank, Dominic (Winston Duke) still has Reese (Jim Caviezel), Fusco (Kevin Chapman) and Elias (Enrico Colantoni) as his hostages.
 Harper (Annie Ilonzeh), who was sent by the Machine, helps Fusco to release himself and escape.
 Dominic realizes her defection and handcuffs her alongside Reese and Elias.
-On Washington, D.C., Control (Camryn Manheim) expresses her concerns about a possible terrorist attack on May 6 and is horrified when she finds that Samaritan forged a memo on her name.
+In Washington, D.C., Control (Camryn Manheim) expresses her concerns about a possible terrorist attack on May 6 and is horrified when she finds that Samaritan forged a memo in her name.

 The Machine leads Finch and Root to a penthouse where they steal night-vision goggles from gangsters.
 They then infiltrate Caleb Phipps's company for the server room to retrieve a compression algorithm when Caleb (Luke Kleintank) appears.
 But upon recognizing Finch, he hands them the algorithm as well as some RAM chips needed for their mission.
 Finch is then contacted by Dominic, who demands his presence or he will kill Reese.
 Root convinces him to continue with their mission, confident that the Machine will save Reese.

-The Machine sends fax instructions to Reese, who uses them to break loose and subdue Dominic's men with the Machine's help.
+The Machine sends fax instructions to Reese, who uses them to break loose and subdue Dominic's men with the Machine's help in God Mode.
 Dominic tries to escape but Fusco arrives with a raid team, arresting him.
-Elias is also arrested for his presence in the scene.
+Elias is also arrested for his presence on the scene.
 Concerned about her safety, Reese tells Dr. Campbell (Wrenn Schmidt) to hide, promising to explain everything later, which she accepts.
 Back in Washington, D.C., Control and Devon Grice (Nick E. Tarabay) raid a house in Columbia Heights and discover a propane tank, as well as a few others missing, indicating that the perpetrator plans an attack.
 Control then talks with Senator Garrison (John Doman) to discuss the matter and shut down Samaritan, but he refuses, unwilling to believe that Decima would prepare an attack.
 Unknown to Garrison, Control used the meeting to clone his phone.